Tarleton First-Year Research Experience (FYRE)

 Who can participate?

-- First-year students interested in chemistry, physics, or the environmental sciences.
+- First-year students interested in chemistry, physics, environmental sciences, or other areas at the discretion of OSRCA.

 - Students are recruited by faculty in these disciplines.